mikelxc/Workarounds-for-ARM-mac/README.md

 Docker desktop 3.0 has just released, but Apple silicon is still not yet supported.
 ## Games
 Found a [great site](https://applesilicongames.com/) that has all the games that runs on Apple silicon Mac

+## Windows
+I don't miss windows at all, and I do have a windows desktoop for gaming.
+But I've installed a windwos VM.
+Parallels Desktop is now supported on ARM mac.
+I tested [ACVM](https://github.com/KhaosT/ACVM) on my machine and it outperfroms SurfaceX.